“Is it possible, then, that chronic fatigue syndrome represents an incomplete form of idiopathic intracranial hypertension (IIH)?” Higgins et al.

 - Exercise Intolerance

-According to the Intracranial Hypertension Research Foundation many factors can cause IIH including head trauma, stroke, blood clots, many infections (including infectious mononucleosis), several autoimmune disorders, several drugs (including tetracycline antibiotics), hypoparathyroidism and Addison’s disease.
+According to the Intracranial Hypertension Research Foundation many factors can cause IIH including head trauma, stroke, blood clots, infections (including infectious mononucleosis), autoimmune disorders, drugs (including tetracycline antibiotics), hypoparathyroidism and Addison’s disease.

-Much more rigorous studies are needed to validate these preliminary results but with IIH we find yet another intriguing (and unexpected) possible intersection between ME/CFS and an another disorder.
-We also find another disorder that has its own diagnostic challenges, which needs a great deal more research, and is probably significantly under diagnosed.
+Much more rigorous studies are needed to validate these preliminary results but the possible intersection between ME/CFS and IIH is intriguing.
+IIH is another disorder with its own diagnostic challenges which needs a great deal more research and is probably significantly under diagnosed.